archivesspace/tech-docs/src/content/docs/about/authoring.md

 ```

 :::note[Internal link requirements]
-Links to other Tech Docs pages should:
+Links to other Tech Docs documentation pages should:

 1. start with a forward slash (`/`)
 2. reflect the location of the page as found in `src/content/docs/`